 Does Spot cover pre-existing conditions for pets?

-Spot generally excludes pre-existing conditions but has a cured condition clause in its policies.
-If a pre-existing condition is curable, cured, and free from treatment and symptoms for 180 days, it may become eligible for coverage if it reoccurs.
-However, chronic conditions and ligament or knee conditions remain excluded.
+Spot excludes pre-existing conditions but includes a cured condition clause.
+A curable pre-existing condition that has been free from treatment and symptoms for 180 days may become eligible for coverage if it recurs.
+Chronic conditions and ligament or knee conditions remain excluded regardless.

 Does Spot offer discounts for multiple pets?